virgesmith/neworder-rs/README.md

 ```
 $ cargo build --release
 ```
-The binary will run happily as a single process but the tests require an MPI environment to run, otherwise you'll get
+The binary will run happily as a single process but the MPI tests require an MPI environment to run, otherwise you'll get
 ```
 $ cargo test --release
 ...